svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 The REPL starts up with 2048 heap-cells, so it is clearly impossible to make a list that is 4096 elements long!

-There is a REPL command to increate the size of the heap.
+There is a REPL command to increase the size of the heap.
 For example type `:heap 8192` and press enter.

 ```